 The following is a summary of Special Orders which pertain to the Wayne National Forest.
 These orders establish certain travel regulations, closures, and other restrictions on the use of the National Forest.
 Please direct specific questions to the District Ranger's office.

-From August to December, 11 trail bridges and one causeway will be repaired.
-During this period, sections of the Dorr Run OHV area will be closed (MAP).
-Dates are estimates.
+From August to December, 11 trail bridges and one causeway will be repaired and sections of the Dorr Run OHV area will be closed (MAP).
+Dates estimates.

 More closures may occur as work progresses.
 (NOTICE)